REZ

 12. "Glenn's Rap"

-Superb live album showcasing Rez at their very best.
-I think the live versions are superior to the album version.
-The live energy is really captured here, plus I think the band was playing most of their better songs from the early years.
-My vinyl copy, picture above, is signed by Glenn Kaiser.
-Still searching for a CD copy.
+Despite the whimsical album title, "Bootleg" is the first official live album from Rez.
+It is a superb live album showcasing Rez at their very best.
+I am of the opinion that the live versions are superior to the album versions.
+The live energy is really captured here, plus the track listing is made up of some their best songs from the early years.

 Beween Heaven 'n HEll Rez - Between Heaven & Hell (Sparrow) 1985